flaviut/nim-by-example/content/content/seqs.md

 ## Immutability

-While sequences are dynamically allocated, they are still immutable.
+Sequences are dynamiclly allocated (i.e. allocated on the heap, not the stack), but they are immutable unless marked as `var`.
+That means

 ``` nimrod
 let a = @[1, 2, 3]